pnp/PnP-Tools/Scripts/SharePoint.Hybrid.CloudSSA.Configuration/readme.md

 *SearchServer2 - this is the name of the second new server for Hybrid Search services.
 The presence of this server is optional if the customer does not have a highly available SharePoint farm.
 This server must already be added to the farm and should not host any SharePoint roles other than what was created when the server was added.

-FastTrack recommends that two servers be used to ensure high availability of the service application.
+The authors recommend that two servers be used to ensure high availability of the service application.

 *work in progress*